Chicago Mayor Announces Taste Of Chicago Restaurant Lineup

 - Wood Fire Counter

-- CheSa’s Gluten Free Food Truck
+- CheSa’s Gluten Free Food Truck, LLC – New

-- Lawrence’s Fish
+- Lawrence’s Fish & Shrimp

 Vendors are also offering healthier food selections, including gluten-free and vegetarian options.